JimmyIL/AWS-EBS-automated-removal/README.md

 # AWS-EBS-volume-automation
 Cost optimization 🚀 with auto tagging, maintaining, and removing unused volumes in AWS with Terraform

+[Anyone can deploy this solution by just using terraform.
+No packaging or other tool installation required.]

-## This works great, but some Optimizations are in progress:
+### This works great, but some Optimizations are in progress:
 - add switch defining all regions per account OR user defined region list this deploys to.
 - check for snapshots before deletion, if no snapshot create a snapshot and update EBS volume scheduled deletion for next day.